rosshoyt/Team-3-Database-Project/ErwinDiagram-Alex/README.md

 there are essentially two different brackets (the winner's and loser's bracket, respectively) that link up at the final match.
 Since these brackets are modeled in two different tables, a third table called DOUBLE_ELIMINATION_FINAL was added.
-This table will reference the respective child games of the winner's and loser's brackets.
+This table describes the final game of a double elimination bracket and references the respective child games of the winner's and loser's brackets.
 TEAM_DOUBLE_ELIMINATION_FINAL does the same thing as TEAM_DOUBLE_ELIMINATION_WINNER_BRACKET and TEAM_DOULBE_ELIMINATION_LOSER_BRACKET.